RotorHazard/RotorHazard/README.md

 ## User Guide
 For initial setup and running races, follow these instructions: [/doc/User Guide.md](/doc/User%20Guide.md)

+## Migrating from/to Delta5
+RotorHazard uses the same hardware, but different code for the nodes.
+Re-flash your Arduinos as in the [setup instructions](/doc/Hardware%20and%20Software%20Setup%20Instructions.md#receiver-nodes-arduinos) whenever you switch between the two projects.

 ## Contributors
 * Michael Niggel
 * Eric Thomas